chrispenny/interview-questions/README.md

 You've been provided with the following design:
 ![](./recipe.png)

-You have `index.html` which is the file for the HTML For CSS you can use `styles.scss` which will compile any SASS for you but you can also just use normal CSS too don't worry too much about it.
+You have `index.html` which is the file for the HTML.
+For CSS you can use `styles.scss` which will compile any SASS for you but you can also just use normal CSS too don't worry too much about it.

 ## Variables